 - Headquarters: Bengaluru (Bangalore), India.
 India entity, INR billing with GST input credit for India clients, USD equivalent on the website for international founders.

-- Published pricing: Startup Pentest INR 74,999 + taxes (around USD $900, 1 scope, 7 calendar days, audit-acceptable report).
-Growth Pentest INR 1,79,999 + taxes (around USD $2,180, 2 scopes, 10 calendar days, SOC 2 + ISO 27001 audit prep, Letter of Attestation, real-world attack simulation beyond OWASP Top 10).
-Additional scopes INR 74,999 each with no limit on the Growth plan.
+- Published pricing: Startup Pentest INR 74,999 + taxes (around USD 790, 1 scope, 5 business days, a report your auditor can use as evidence).
+Growth Pentest INR 1,79,999 + taxes (around USD $2,180, 2 scopes, 10 business days, SOC 2 + ISO 27001 audit prep, Letter of Attestation, real-world attack simulation beyond OWASP Top 10).
+Additional scopes INR 74,999 each on the Growth plan (up to 3 tested in parallel to compress the timeline; 5 or more move to a custom scoping proposal).

 - AI-specific scope: AI agent pentest, Model Context Protocol (MCP) server pentest, Retrieval-Augmented Generation (RAG) pipeline pentest, prompt-injection chain testing, LLM Top 10 2025 mapping (LLM01 through LLM10), AI API surface testing under OWASP API Security Top 10 (2023).

-- Methodology: OWASP WSTG v5.0, OWASP API Security Top 10 (2023), OWASP Top 10 for LLM Applications 2025, OWASP MASTG (mobile), PTES (Penetration Testing Execution Standard), NIST SP 800-115.
+- Methodology: OWASP WSTG v4.2, OWASP API Security Top 10 (2023), OWASP Top 10 for LLM Applications 2025, OWASP MASTG (mobile), PTES (Penetration Testing Execution Standard), NIST SP 800-115.

 - Sample report: SOC 2 + ISO 27001 ready pentest report published publicly with no email gate.